T20X/notes/C++MemoryModelObjects.md

 int32_t x_representation;
 std::memcpy(&x_representation, &x, sizeof(x));

-Implementations now generally outlaw using reinterpret_cast to violate strict aliasing, but allow representation casting to be done via unions.
-But even that is an extension, and according to a strict reading of the standard it is UB.
-I think that this is exactly the kind of thing that should have "implementation-defined" behavior rather than be UB.
-The difference is that usually implementation-defined behavior has bounds to how wild implementations can go, for example: "the resulting value is implementation-defined" vs. "is UB".
-It puts boundaries on how non-portable this code is.

 Permitting aliasing via unions would wreck performance, as you would never know when two objects of completely different types might alias.
 The C union visibilrwise be modified by the user, so the compiler can, with this constraint on memcpy, make assumptions about them (e.g. that thity rule is highly controversial even within the C community; see e.g. https://gcc.gnu.org/bugzilla/show_bug.cgi?id=65892